geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

        See :ref:`wms_time` for more information.
    * - ``sld``
      - No
-     - A URL referencing a StyledLayerDescriptor XML file which is used to control or enhance map layers and styling
+     - A URL referencing a :ref:`StyledLayerDescriptor <styling>` XML file which controls or enhances map layers and styling
    * - ``sld_body``
      - No
-     - A URL-encoded StyledLayerDescriptor which is used to control or enhance map layers and styling
+     - A URL-encoded :ref:`StyledLayerDescriptor <styling>` XML document which controls or enhances map layers and styling

 GeoServer provides a number of useful vendor-specific parameters for the GetMap operation.